-- 1. Regarding trauma-informed and responsive training: The Committee recommends that the Department provide training to staff that comprehends the significance of adverse childhood experiences in the lives of children, that promotes positive outcomes for increased resiliency, safety, and social-emotional wellbeing while promoting effective non-traumatic methods for reducing negative reactions to trauma.
-The Committee notes that there is an existing State contract for services in this area that may provide an opportunity for resources for the Department.
-The Committee additionally notes that providers also benefit from trauma-informed and responsive training and many are provided such training in the delivery of their services. - 2.
-Regarding transfer of cases between case managers: In light of staffing shortages, the Committee recommends the Department gather and track the number of transfers between case managers to more fully assess the impact of transfers on permanency and wellbeing for children, and identify and implement measures to limit disruptions for children.
-The Committee recognizes the Department has data review processes in place and partners with the provider community to review and identify data reporting requirements for the Department which may be beneficial for this recommendation. - 3.
-Regarding foster home licensure for kinship families: The Committee recommends the Department review licensing requirements, the availability of waivers, and training requirements for licensure of kinship families, to expedite and increase kinship-care placements in all communities, particularly in Native-American communities. - 4.
+- Regarding trauma-informed training: The Committee recommends that the Department provide training to staff that comprehends the significance of adverse childhood experiences in the lives of children, that promotes increasing positive consequences for prosocial behavior, and that promotes methods for providing effective, non-traumatic consequences for reducing undesirable behavior. - 2.
+Regarding transfer of cases: In light of staffing shortages, the Committee recommends that the Department track the number of transfers between case managers, assess the impact of transfers, and assess measures to limit disruptions for children. - 3.
+Regarding home licensure: The Committee recommends that the Department review licensing requirements, and the availability of waivers, to ensure that kinship-care placements are available in Native-American communities. - 4.
 Regarding the Department's overall workforce: The Committee recommends that the Department prioritize strategies to decrease vacancy rates and increase retention rates.
-The Committee additionally recommends that the Department alert policymakers to the importance of this priority for the success of its mission, including the need to conduct
+The Committee additionally recommends that the Department alert policymakers to the importance of this priority for the success of its mission, including the need to maintain competitive compensation for employees. - 5.
+Regarding the subsidized childcare rate: The Committee expresses concern that childcare subsidy rates are substantially below what childcare providers charge and recommends that the Department promote raising rates to keep up with market costs.